emqx/emqx-docs/en_US/deploy/install-docker.md

    /opt/emqx/log
    ```

+2. In Docker, localhost or 127.0.0.1 points to the internal address of the container.
+Use the host’s IP or host networking to access the host address.
+If you are using Docker for Mac or Docker for Windows, you can use host.docker.internal as the host address.

-2. As EMQX uses `data/mnesia/<node_name>` as the data storage directory, it is important to select a fixed identifier, such as the hostname or FQDN, as the node name.
+3. As EMQX uses `data/mnesia/<node_name>` as the data storage directory, it is important to select a fixed identifier, such as the hostname or FQDN, as the node name.
 This practice avoids data loss caused by node name changes.

 :::